The Cynical Tourist's Guide To...Georgia

 FOLK POTTERY MUSEUM

-According to the Folk Pottery Museum's DRAB, YET SURPRISINGLY WELL-DESIGNED WEBSITE, Folk Pottery is "one of the South’s premier grassroots art forms [which] explores the historical importance and changing role of folk pottery in southern life."
-As I see it, there are two problems with this description.
+In any event, those of you who haven’t slipped into a boredom-induced coma at the mere mention of Folk Pottery are probably waiting for me to explain exactly what Folk Pottery is.
+I’m not sure I can, but I’ll give it a shot.
+According to the Folk Pottery Museum’s SIMPLE, WELL-DESIGNED WEBSITE, Folk Pottery is “one of the South’s premier grassroots art forms [which] explores the historical importance and changing role of folk pottery in southern life.”
+Fair enough I suppose, but I do have one small issue with this description: The use of the phrase “grassroots”.

 FERNBANK MUSEUM OF NATURAL HISTORY

-Unproven theories about science's version of the past come alive at Fernbank Museum of Natural History.
-Explore cultural treasures and fossils (we have both kinds, non-ancient fossils, and fake fossils created in heathen laboratories by our godless & socialistic oppressors), experience the thrill of a film in the IMAX® Theatre (one of many technologies bestowed upon humanity by Jesus Christ, our Caucasian lord and savior), and marvel incredulously at the largest "dinosaurs" ever discovered, although they were obviously dated improperly using inaccurate and heathenistic carbon dating techniques, so keep that in mind.
+Unproven theories about science’s corrupted version of humanity’s past come alive at Fernbank Museum of Natural History!
+Explore cultural treasures and non-ancient fossils (is there any other kind?), experience the thrill of an Irreligious & Non-Kevin-Sorbo-Starring film in the IMAX® Theatre (one of many technologies bestowed upon humanity by Jesus Christ, our Caucasoid lord and savior), and scoff incredulously at the largest “dinosaurs” ever discovered.

-Fernbank Museum isn’t just another museum—it’s a journey to another time and place which a large percentage of the population of Georgia refuses to believe ever even existed, regardless of the staggering scientific evidence to the contrary!
-With distinctive special exhibitions, there’s always something NEW to discover and stubbornly refute due to ignorance and closed-mindedness!
+Fernbank Museum isn’t just another museum—it’s a journey to another time and place.
+A place that a shockingly large portion of the population of Georgia somehow still refuses to believe ever even existed despite the crushing weight of thousands of years of earnest, peer-reviewed scientific evidence to the contrary!

 ATLANTA MOTOR SPEEDWAY